danyk20/MQTT_Benchmark/README.md

 - `Min` - 1; `Max` 10: `[1,2,4,8,16]`
 - `Min` - 1; `Max` 16: `[1,2,4,8,16]`

+Test support up to three levels of QoS (exact number depends on the broker support):

+- At most  (QoS `0`)

+- At least once (QoS `1`)

+- Exactly once (QoS `2`)

+These levels correspond to increasing levels of reliability for message delivery.
+QoS `0` may lose messages, QoS `1` guarantees the message delivery but potentially exists duplicate messages, and QoS `2` ensures that messages are delivered exactly once without duplication.
+As the QoS level increases, the reliability of message delivery also increases, but so does the complexity of the transmission process.

 ### Consumer

 Run indefinitely but store new measurement data each time when the number of measurements (the only argument) is